qureai/qureai.github.io/_posts/2016-12-28-ml-in-perfusion.md

 - cerebral blood volume : volume of blood flowing in brain
 - cerebral blood flow : rate of flow of blood in brain
-- volume transfer coefficient : the capacity of a blood vessel wall to allow for the flow of small molecules
+- volume transfer coefficient : the permeability of small blood vessels to molecules like glucose, measured as Ktrans

 ### Perfusion Imaging for Brain Tumors

 For Brain Tumors, the World Health Organization (WHO), has developed a histological classification system that focuses on the tumor's biological behavior.
 The system classifies tumors into grades I to IV.
-Grade I and II have some abnormal structure but these tumors look like normal brain tissues.
-Grade III have more abnormal features,increased number of blood vessels and higher cell densites.
 Grade IV are the most malignant primary brain tumors.
 Histopathological analysis or analysing a biopsy of brain serves as a final test to decide the grade.
 This is an invasive procedure and requires the availability of an expert for the analysis.

 <p align="center">
     <img src="/assets/images/perfusion/imag1.png" alt="rCBV values in Deformed Brain">
     <br>
-    <small>Both glioblastoma (A, B) and metastatic lesions (C, D) exhibits increased rCBV values, not permitting a differentiation based on perfusion imaging.
-Source :
+    <small>Glioblastoma, a form of Brain Tumor, exhibits increased rCBV values Source :
     <a href="http://www.intechopen.com/books/neurooncology-newer-developments/advanced-mr-imaging-techniques-in-the-diagnosis-of-intraaxial-brain-tumors">Neurooncology - Newer Developments</a></small>
 </p>